helius86/NeoPrint/README.md

 The multi-point test window allows users to perform a multi-point test on the switch.
 The user can initiate the test by pressing the "Activate" button.
 After the test is complete, the application will display 2 heatmaps, showing
   * 1) the actuation distance at each point
   * 2) the actuation force at each point

-### Location Data

-The location data window displays the current location data of the switch.

 ## Known Issues